Phylogenetic network models as graphical models: Stacked Reticulations

-\begin{proof} We use Theorem \ref{thm:stacked} repeatedly.
-We can assume that all degree $2$ vertices within the $2$-blob have been contracted by using Proposition \ref{prop:degree2vertex}.
-Then, if $B$ does not consist only of the edge $b_1 \rightarrow b_2$, then $b_2$ must have $2$ or more parent vertices.
+We can assume that all degree $2$ vertices within the $2$-blob have been \seth{suppressed} by using Proposition \ref{prop:degree2vertex}.
+Then, since a $2$-blob $B$ does not consist only of the single edge $b_1 \rightarrow b_2$, then $b_2$ must have $2$ or more parent vertices.
 None of those vertices can have a child that is outside of $B$.
 Since $b_2$ is a sink of $B$, there must be a vertex $b_3$ in $B$ whose outdegree is $1$, with an edge $b_3 \rightarrow b_2$.
 By Theorem \ref{thm:stacked}, we can contract this edge without changing the family of distributions that can arise.
 This process can be repeated until we are left with only the edge $b_1 \rightarrow b_2$.
 Both of the degree two vertices $b_1$ and $b_2$ can be contracted using Proposition \ref{prop:degree2vertex}.
 The end result of this process is the graph $G'$. \end{proof}

+In the case of a root $2$-blob, we end up with a weaker statement, because not every root $2$-blob can be eliminated using the removal of stacked reticulations.
+We also need the concept of closed under marginal convex combinations (Definition \ref{defn:closedmarginal}), \seth{and a common condition of a phylogenetic model we call \emph{root unidentifiable}}.